Table of Contents

 The posterior abdominal wall skeleton includes T12, the intervertebral discs, the sacrum, and the 11th rib.

-The 12th thoracic vertebra (T12) , the lumbar spine (L1-L5), and their intervertebral discs support the posterior abdominal wall.
-The transverse processes, the body of the vertebrae and the 12th rib, provide attachment for the muscles of the posterior abdominal wall.
+The 12th thoracic vertebra (T12), the lumbar spine (L1-L5), and their intervertebral discs support the posterior abdominal wall.
+The transverse processes, body of the vertebrae, and 12th rib provide attachment for the muscles of the posterior abdominal wall.

-There is a ventral curvature, or lordosis, of the lumbar spine which is enhanced by the inferior vena cava and the aorta.
+There is a ventral curvature, or lordosis, of the lumbar spine which is enhanced by the inferior vena cava and aorta.
 The paravertebral gutters are on either side of the lordotic lumbar spine.
 The psoas and quadrates muscles lie in the paravertebral gutter.

-The ilium is the largest of the three bones that merge to form the os coxae (hip bone).
+The ilium is the largest of the three bones that merge to form the hip bone.
 The iliac crest is the curved superior border of the ilium.
 The iliac crest also forms the inferior boundary of the posterior abdominal wall.
 The iliacus muscle originates from the inner lip of the iliac crest.

-The posterior abdominal wall consists of several muscles: the diaphragm, psoas major, psoas minor, iliacus muscle, and quadratus lumborum.
+The posterior abdominal wall consists of several muscles: the diaphragm, psoas major, psoas minor, iliacus, and quadratus lumborum.

-An important respiratory muscle, the diaphragm forms the upper limit of the posterior abdominal wall.
-The diaphragm contains 3 apertures: the inferior vena caval opening at the level of the T8 vertebra, the esophageal hiatus at the level of the T10 vertebra, and the aortic hiatus at the level of the T12 vertebra.
+The diaphragm is an important respiratory muscle and forms the upper boundary of the posterior abdominal wall.
+The diaphragm contains 3 apertures: the inferior vena caval opening at the level of T8, the esophageal hiatus at the level of T10, and the aortic hiatus at the level of T12.

 - Insertion: The diaphragm is inserted into the central tendon which is a thin but strong aponeurosis that provides attachment (insertion) for the moving end of the muscle fibers.

 - Nerve supply: The two phrenic nerves (left and right) contain sensory, motor, and sympathetic nerve fibers and provide the only motor supply to the diaphragm and sensation to the central tendon.
-It is formed within the cervical plexus and has nerve fibers from the 3rd, 4th and 5th cervical nerves (C3-C4–C5).
+The phrenic nerve receives nerve fibers from the 3rd, 4th, and 5th cervical nerves (C3-C5).

 - Actions: The diaphragm is the major muscle of respiration.
 During inspiration (inhalation), it causes lung expansion and during expiration (exhalation), it reduces thoracic cavity volume.